 There are many ways to customize this cheesy potato casserole!

 - Omit the topping.
-For a true Cracker Barrel copycat recipe, simply omit the crunchy topping.
-I personally think it adds a lot to the recipe and love the contrast in texture – but it can easily be left off.
+For a more authentic Cracker Barrel copycat recipe, simply omit the crunchy cereal topping.
+I personally think it adds a lot to the recipe and love the contrast in texture – and my family would not be happy if I didn’t include it!
+But it can easily be left off.

 - Switch up the topping.
 You could swap the cornflakes for panko breadcrumbs, crushed Ritz crackers, crispy rice cereal, or crushed sour cream & onion potato chips.
 They’re all great alternatives!